 - A186.
 The information communicated about the monitoring and remediation to the individual(s) assigned ultimate responsibility and accountability for the system of quality management and the individual(s) assigned operational responsibility for the system of quality management provides the basis for the evaluation of the system of quality management, as required by paragraph 55. - A187.
 In determining the information to be communicated to personnel, including the nature and extent of such communication, the firm may consider the type of information that is relevant to the particular recipients, including the information needs of the recipients, as a result of their defined roles and responsibilities.
 For example: - Information communicated to engagement teams may be focused on deficiencies that have been identified at an engagement level and therefore are likely to be relevant.
 It may also include positive findings that indicate practices that engagement teams could apply more extensively.
-In considering the information needs of the engagement team, the firm may take into account the responsibilities of the engagement team regarding such information.
-For example, proposed ISA 220 (Revised)33 requires the engagement team to determine the relevance and effect on the audit of the results of the monitoring and remediation process, and to take appropriate action. - Information communicated to all personnel may relate to matters relevant to compliance with the firm's independence policies or procedures as such policies or procedures may apply to all personnel.
+In considering the information needs of the engagement team regarding such information.
+For example, proposed ASA 22015 requires the engagement team to determine the relevance and effect on the audit of the results of the monitoring and remediation process, and to take appropriate action.